 Powers says that her Bluebird card was in her possession at all times.

-Having read about a recent string of card skimmer discoveries in Florida, she suspected that she had fallen victim to a skimmer, too.
+Having read about a recent string of credit card skimmer discoveries in Florida, she suspected that she had fallen victim to a skimmer, too.

 Soon, though, the response from the American Express Bluebird team made her feel even more victimized than the skimmer did.

-American Express Bluebird: “These are authorized charges on your prepaid debit card.”
+American Express Bluebird: “These are authorized charges.”

 The initial response from American Express indicated that Powers would receive a determination from the company within ten days.